• Behavior

 3. Who can help?

 Teenage angst typically lasts a few days.
-But prolonged behavioral changes — when your teen is sad for two weeks or longer — can indicate a mental health concern, says Renée Layman, president and chief executive officer for the Center for Child Counseling, Inc., which is funded in part by Children’s Services Council of Palm Beach County.
+But prolonged behavioral changes — when your teen is sad for two weeks or longer — can indicate a mental health concern, says Renée Layman, chief executive officer for the Center for Child Counseling, which is funded in part by Children’s Services Council of Palm Beach County.

 1. WHAT ARE RED FLAGS FOR EMOTIONAL ISSUES?

-“Warning signs or red flags that your child may be struggling with mental health issues are if the behavioral changes are intense or out of proportion to stress or changes in the environment, which can include shutting down emotionally or displays of physical aggression,” Layman says.
-"A depressed child may show more irritability, where an adult typically shows sadness.”
+“Your child may be struggling with mental health issues if behavioral changes are intense or out of proportion to stress or changes in the environment, which can include shutting down emotionally or displays of physical aggression,” Layman says.
+A depressed child may show more irritability, where an adult typically shows sadness.

 “Your teen may experience intense emotions, especially revolving around friendships and boyfriend/girlfriend drama,” Layman says.
 “Things that may not seem like a big deal to you may seem overwhelming and world-ending to your teen.”